cloudfoundry/homebrew-tap/README.md

 ---|---
-cf-cli|The official Cloud Foundry CLI bosh-init|The official CLI to create and update the BOSH Director VM bosh-cli|The new BOSH CLI (beta), binary will be added as gosh to avoid conflicts with the old CLI.
+cf-cli|The official Cloud Foundry CLI bosh-init|The official CLI to create and update the BOSH Director VM bosh-cli|The new BOSH CLI (beta), binary will be added as gosh to avoid conflicts with the old CLI credhub-cli|The official CredHub CLI